All Products

 Note

-• If the source and destination mount targets are in the same VPC, you can configure the NAS mount information on the ECS purchase page.
-After the ECS instance starts, the source and destination NAS file systems are automatically mounted.
+• If the source and destination mount targets reside in the same VPC, configure the mount information of NAS file systems on the ECS buy page.
+When you start the ECS instance, the source and destination NAS file systems are automatically mounted on the instance.

-• If the source and destination mount targets are not in the same VPC, region, or account, configure only the source file system on the ECS purchase page.
-After the ECS instance is created, you must manually mount the destination file system.
-For more information about how to manually mount the destination file system, see Mount an NFS file system.
+• If the source and destination mount targets belong to different VPCs, regions, or accounts, you only need to configure the source file system on the ECS buy page.
+After you create an ECS instance, manually mount the destination file system on the ECS instance.
+For more information, see Mount an NFS file system on a Linux ECS instance.

 mount | grep nas.aliyuncs.com